Lakshya9545/Shortener/README.md

 This is the backend implementation of a URL shortener application built using **Node.js**, **Express**, **Prisma**, and **PostgreSQL**.
 The backend handles the creation of short URLs and redirects users to the original URL when accessing a short URL.

----

-## Features

-- **Create Short URL**: Generate a short, unique URL for any given original URL.
-- **Redirect**: Redirect users to the original URL when a valid short URL is accessed.
-- **Database Integration**: Stores and retrieves URLs from a PostgreSQL database using Prisma ORM.
-- **Environment Variables**: Securely manages sensitive data using `.env`.

----

 ## Tech Stack